tjamesallen15/tyrael/README.md

 This software are licensed as follows:

-- It is for exclusive use only for TeamAei.
+- It is for exclusive use only for James Allen.
 - All of the files inside are confidential.
 - It is not intended for distribution and should not be sold.